 If I respond back by asking the date, they will reply a couple of dates, then begin to tell me how they will pay me.
 They will almost always set the terms; this is also a red flag.
 Most customers will ask how I handle deposits etc not tell me, plus the wording is often a little odd for the American language.

 With these red flags, it’s obvious this is not a legit inquiry and I just forget about it.
 I have, on a couple of occasions gone a little future.
 Several years ago I had one who gave me an address in Visalia where the wedding was going to take place.
 This sounded a little more legit.
-But there was still some things that caused those red flags, one; they could not talk to me over the phone because they were deft so it all had to be by email, then, when I looked up the address on google, it was obviously not a place that someone would have a wedding.
+But there were still some things that caused those red flags, one; they could not talk to me over the phone because they were deft so it all had to be by email, then, when I looked up the address on google, it was obviously not a place that someone would have a wedding.
 In the end, they told me their uncle was going to send a check that was for double what my fee was going to be and that I should use the extra to pay the wedding coordinator, who was, of course, not a local person.
 I was to deposit the cashiers check, then send them the extra money, of course, keeping a little extra for my troubles.
 All before the cashiers check bounced.
 Oh no, emails over.

 I had a good friend of mine, a photographer who has since passed away, go all in with one of these people.
 He knew from the beginning that this was a scam, but he wanted to mess with them.
 He got them to send him phony cashiers checks and of course he was supposed to deposit them and then send them money back, but he just let them sit on his desk.
 Haha.
 They kept inquiring, have you chased them yet, have you cashed them yet?